awwali44/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a readme file is mandatory at the root of the folder for the project
+a readme file at the root of the folder of the project is mandatory